RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 For example,

+One interesting feature of antifragile systems: They get weaker when deprived of randomness or valatility.

 ### Antifragility and Business

 >I'd rather be dumb and antifragile than extremely smart and fragile, any time.<br/>&nbsp;<br/>~Nassim Nicholas Taleb